About Us

 Ryder Paskevich RC52 Deputy Ryder.Paskevich@ VERMONT.GOV

-Alan Frasier RC53 Provisional Deputy Alan.Frasier@ VERMONT.GOV
+Alan Frasier RC53 Deputy Alan.Frasier@ VERMONT.GOV

 Justin Cram RC54 Patrol Corporal Justin.Cram@ VERMONT.GOV